Reid's base line

 In 1962, the World Federation of Radiology defined it as the line between the infraorbital margin and the upper margin of the external auditory meatus.
+It originally derived from Robert William Reid's 1884 paper "Observations on the relation of the principal fissures and convolutions of the cerebrum to the outer surface of the scalp".

 With the head upright, it is typically tilted about 7 degrees nose up with respect to the horizontal plane.